certicky/automatic-gameplay-video-shortener/README.md

-# Automatic Game Trailer Creator
+# Automatic Gameplay Video Shortener

-Automatic Game Trailer Creator is a simple Python script that generates a short video trailer from a full game playthrough.
+Automatic Gameplay Video Shortener is a simple Python script that generates a short video from a full game playthrough.
 It uses scene detection to identify interesting moments, and then stitches these scenes together into a compact trailer.

+Why?
+You can upload the resulting short gameplay video to Twitter, where there's a 2-minute limit on video length.

 ## Requirements